shayne/phonad/README.md

   * Toggle ignoring `Window.focusedWindow()` in layout

   **`'h' + mod1`**
-  * Increase the width of the primary window
+  * Decrease the width of current focused window

   **`'l' + mod1`**
-  * Decrease the width of the primary window
+  * Increase the width of current focused window

   **`'j' + mod2`**
   * Cycle current screen window focus to the right